russmatney/log.gd/docs/README.md

 This is very useful while developing, because your printed output is much more readable.

+#### Colorized output

 The colorized output really shines when showing nested data structures (`Arrays` and `Dictionaries`), but it's also very useful for other gdscript primitives, like `Vectors`, `NodePaths`, and `StringNames`.
 Support for more types is easily added, feel free to create an issue!

+#### Call-site prefixes

+Log's print functions will prefix the output with the name of the script the log comes from, including the line number.

+!> This call-site feature is really nice!
+Unfortunately it can only be used during development - it depends on `get_stack()`, which is not available in production builds or at `@tool` script time.

+#### Opt-in via duck-typing

 You can opt-in to pretty-printing in your classes by implementing `to_printable()`, which Log will pickup via duck-typing.